Swordfish90/cool-retro-term/README.md

 This terminal emulator works under Linux and macOS and requires Qt5.
 It's suggested that you stick to the latest LTS version.

-Settings such as colors, fonts, and effects can be accessed via context menu.
+Settings such as colors, fonts, and effects can be accessed via the context menu.

 ## Screenshots
 ![Image](<https://i.imgur.com/TNumkDn.png>)